ThuyenPVT/FlutterBasicTraining/README.md

 # Flutter Basic Training

 ## Introduction
 This is the Flutter basic document that builds on the main Flutter Official Docs and the writer's views on issues in Flutter.
+This document focus on Flutter Mobile

 ## Content
 All content will be updated in [Wiki](https://github.com/truyenjc/FlutterBasicTraining/wiki/Home).